 - Maximum word count is 500 (excluding title) but there is no minimum.
 Please do not submit stories above this word count as they will be automatically disqualified.
 Sorry!

-- Do not include your name on the story or the submission title but provide a short bio in the body of the email – sorry but stories where we can see the writer’s name will automatically be disqualified as all entries are judged anonymously.
+- Do not include your name on the story or the submission title but provide a short bio in the Submittable cover letter section – sorry but stories where we can see the writer’s name will automatically be disqualified as all entries are judged anonymously.

 - Stories must be your own original work and not have been published online or in print.